Ibrahim Rojas

-Ibrahim Rojas Blanco (born October 10, 1975 in Santa Cruz del Sur, Camagüey) is a Cuban sprint canoeist who competed from the late 1990s to the mid-2000s.
+Ibrahim Rojas Blanco (born October 10, 1975) is a Cuban sprint canoeist who competed from the late 1990s to the mid-2000s.

 In 2001 he and partner Leobaldo Pereira won Cuba's first-ever world championship gold medal.
 In all Rojas won three world titles and was Pan American champion four times.
 He also won silver medals at both the Sydney and Athens Olympics.